DetectiveJian/xonotic_colour/README.md

 ### will show Flask Running then:
 __NB: move chat-server.cfg to your game Xonotic/data__

-> go to Xonotic and hit "`" for terminal
+> go to Xonotic and hit ` for game console

 ```
 exec chat-server.cfg